 - Decisions by the Government or statutory bodies, either by public law litigation or by using the public law toolbox, including using and complaining under the Official Information Act 1982, the Ombudsmen Act 1975, the Privacy Act 1993, the Public Audit Act 2001, the Human Rights Act 1993, and the New Zealand Bill of Rights Act 1990.

 - Inquiries and reviews, including Royal Commissions, Commissions of Inquiry, Ministerial Inquiries, statutory inquiries, Select Committee Inquiries, and reviews and audits by the Auditor-General.

 - Current or proposed legislation, including law reform and advocating for or against new law reform and advice on Bills currently being considered by Parliament.

 - Government policy, including advocating for policy changes where that is a more efficient outcome than law reform or litigation, and advising on ongoing policy processes.

 - Parliamentary procedure, including matters of privilege, natural justice and the Standing Orders, as well as the Regulations Review Committee.

-Chen Palmer’s administrative law team is led by Mai Chen.
-The team advises on government decision-making and whether or not such decision-making complies with public law obligations.
-The team is also able to give litigation advice as well as provide non-litigation options for the resolution of administrative law problems with the government.
+Chen Palmer advises on government decision-making and whether or not such decision-making is lawful.
+The team is able to give litigation advice as well as provide non-litigation options for the resolution of administrative law problems with the government.

 Chen Palmer has significant expertise in advising charities on a range of public law issues.
 We can assist charitable entities with all aspects of their operations including registration, funding applications, working with Internal Affairs who oversee charities and the Inland Revenue Department.